sushmarchandran/cloud-tsa/docs/demos.md

 ### Scenario 6: Volume flow diagram

-## 3. Cleaning up after the demo
+## 3. Cleaning up after the demo (for local runs)

-If you want to clean up after finishing the demo, you should remove the `zipkin` and `istio-analytics` Docker containers that are running on your laptop.
+To clean up after running the demo locally (not on Armada), you should remove the `zipkin` and `istio-analytics` Docker containers that are running on your laptop.
 Below we suggest one way of doing so.

 If you are on an environment with native Docker, run the following command from the same directory from where you ran the `docker-compose` command during setup: